 - 1.1 In recent months, following a number of street trading applications, it is evident the Council requires a specific Policy to cover Street Trading and tighter internal processes which would be best achieved by implementing a new Street Trading Policy ("the Policy"). - 1.2 The aim of the Policy is to create a street trading environment which ensures fair trading, protects the amenity of residents, ensures the safety of those trading, promotes diversity and consumer choice and provides applicants with advice and guidance on the Council's approach to the administration for street trading consents and licences under Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 ("the Act"). - 1.3 Currently the licensing department rely on Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 ("the Act") when processing applications as no street trading policy exists.
 That said, the department does currently have a list of prohibited and consent streets (see Appendix II of the Policy) which were passed by Council on 10 July 2007.
 These streets and the designation of streets as prohibited, consent or licence streets have not been reviewed at the current time.
-However, a review of the streets would be undertaken and reported within the next 18 months with amendments made thereafter. - 1.4 Officers are therefore seeking Member agreement in adopting the Policy following a public consultation.
+However, a review of the streets would be undertaken and reported within the next 18 months with amendments made thereafter. - 1.4 Officers are therefore seeking member agreement in adopting the Policy following a 12 week public consultation which is due to expire on 11th March 2022.